webplatform/docs-wpd/FAQ/index.md

 If we tried to cover all server-side languages in depth, as well as all client side languages, the site would just become unmaintainable.
 Plus there are really good resources out there already for a lot of server-side languages.

-However, because they are useful concepts, we do plan to include very basic introductory information on server-side languages, then link off to other sites for more in-depth coverage.
+However, because they are useful concepts, we plan to include very basic introductory information on server-side languages, then link off to other sites for more in-depth coverage.

 See the article on [[server-side_languages|server-side languages]] for more details.